Nago, Japan: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. Check that you choose the right kind.
-Most adapters available online are just plug changers and expect your devices to change the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one should be appropriate for most places.
+A plug adapter that supports outlet types A and B. Take care to find the correct type.
+Many adapters currently sold are simply plug changers and expect your devices to convert the voltage themselves.
+If yours can't do that they could get fried.
+This one works in most areas.

 What to wear/what to pack: